 A responsive website uses the same code for both mobile and desktop versions.
 It has a single URL, the same HTML code, but different CSS-code, depending on the device used.

-- Build Dynamic Website
+- Build a Dynamic Website

 The server provides a different CSS and HTML code on the same URL.
-The system determines which code should be displayed depending on the user’s agent that sends request for the page.
+The system determines which code should be displayed depending on the user’s agent that sends a request for the page.

 Search engines like a single URL and you can display different content for mobile and desktop versions.
 This solution is suitable for complex sites, but its development and support will require significant resources.

 Designed especially for viewing on a mobile device, this site is displayed on a separate URL.
 It is easier to develop a separate m-version of your site since it contains just the right mobile content and downloads it quickly.
 However, text duplication may cause some problems with the ranking in search engines because of a different URL.

 General tips to keep in mind concerning the design of a mobile website.